Renaud-Matthias/lorenz_4Dvar/README.md

 # lorenz_4Dvar

-4D var assimilation introduction using a chaotic lorenz model.
+This repository contains files to launch a 4Dvar  assimilation using a chaotic lorenz model.

 ## lorenz model